saikrn112/notes/directed _research/FlowNet Learning Optical flow with CNN.md

 >	are they the ones near the input?
 >	they might be near the input since, they are the ones that find local information from convolutions like edges, corners etc

+how is each step increasing the resolution twice?
+>upconvolution is increasing the size, yes
+>but concatenation is increasing the channel size alone

+>[!Image Sizes of Network]
+input     384x512     = 196608
+output  136x320     =  43520
+downsampled rate  =  4.5

+and they are repeating this 4 times, resulting in a predicted flow for which the resolution is still 4 times smaller than the input
+>didnt understand what they mean actually
+>	they are basically increasing the size of feature maps after contraction 4 times
+>	but the resulting image is still 4 times less than the actual image

+from here they use bilinear upsampling since it is comparitively cheaper and more accurate than adding more deconvolving layers
+>now, how does deconvolution even happen?
+>

+Alternatively, instead of upsampling, they tried variational approach without the matching term
+>what is this approach?
+> 	what are they not matching?

+using variational approach
+1. start at 4 times downsampled image output of the network
+2. coarse to fine scheme with 20 iterations to bring flow field to full resolution
+3. 5 more iterations on full image resolution
+4. additionally compute image boundaries from this [[FlowNet Learning Optical flow with CNN#^f84ad4|paper details]]
+5. respect the detected boundaries by changing the smoothness coefficients to [[FlowNet Learning Optical flow with CNN#^15a650|equation]]

+$$\alpha = e^{-\lambda b(x,y)^{k}}$$ ^15a650

+paper which they used for computing image boundaries - [link](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.295.579&rep=rep1&type=pdf) ^f84ad4

+this approach is more expensive but gives benefits of variational methods to obtain smooth and subpixel accurate flow fields

+how does motion blur affect optical flow or any algorithms? how to correct motion blur ?

+## Data
+### Data augumentation
+not only variety of images but also variety of flow fields
+- same strong geometric transformation to both images of a pair
+- and additional smaller relative tranformation between the two images
+>we are apply geometric transformation between the both to generalize across the images
+>and then we are applying relative transformation so that network is learning the structure

+## Experimental report

+- Sintel -- fine tuning of networks and variational refinement of predicted flow fields
+- KITTI
+- Middlebury
+- Synthetic flying chairs
+- runtime report

+#### Loss
+Endpoint Error (EPE) - standard error measure across optical flow estimation euclidean distance between predicted flow _vector_ and ground truth, averaged over all the pixels

+#### Exploding Gradients
+>what is this problem? thought vanishing gradients is the problem due to chain rule
+>how did they resolve this problem using smaller to larger learning rate?

+#### optical color wheel
+> is the color indicating depth?
+> 	so background is given different depth and foreground is given different depth?
+> 	TODO need to confirm this hypothesis
+> 	oh, it's a flow vector encoding wheel
+> 		each color is describing the direction and it's magnitude is determining the strength of the flow
+> on which image do you apply optical flow color changes?
+> 	does it matter?
+> 	I think we can just take one image and apply how the flow is changing to that

+upscaling the image dataset helped
+> how ? is upscaling adding any new features?
+> what is fine-tuning and why is it needed to perform for every target dataset?

+Cost Volume